rlknre/lolcode-interpreter-proj/README.md

 ##
 ### Other Notes <a name="note"></a>
-- This project is in fulfillment of the requirements in CMSC 124: Design and Implementation of Programming Languages.
-UPLB.
+- This project is in fulfillment of the requirements in UPLB.
 - The interpreter is incomplete, missing some semantic rules.
 Indentation may or may not work at times.
 - Note that there are still bugs in the analyzer files.
 - The analyzers are not modularized enough.